 Emerging business models that take advantage of climate change opportunities or are more resilient to climate change risks may become a threat.
 Such business models are considered in the context of our current business model and our businesses consider whether any competitive risk mitigation is required over the next 10 years.

-There is recognition that as our economy transitions to a low carbon economy as a result of climate change there will be opportunities for our businesses.
+transitions to a low carbon economy as a result of climate change there will be opportunities for our businesses.
 The Group actively explores opportunities to support positive environmental outcomes.